Setting expectations for your patients

 - Liver problems.
 Ask patients to tell you if they get these signs of a liver problem: yellowing of their skin or the whites of their eyes; pain in their right upper-stomach area

 Other common side effects have occurred.
-Ask patients to tell you if they get new or worsening back pain, lowered white blood cells (neutropenia) that may increase the risk of infection, or vision conditions such as blurred vision, dry eye, or pink eye (conjunctivitis).
+Ask your patients to inform you if they get a new or worsening back pain, skin rash and pain (shingles) as a result of reactivation of the chicken pox virus (herpes zoster), lowered white blood cells (neutropenia) that may increase the risk of infection, or vision conditions including blurred vision, dry eye, and pink eye (conjunctivitis).

 These are not all the possible side effects of NINLARO.
 Patients should call their doctor for medical advice about side effects.
 Patients may report side effects to FDA at 1-800-FDA-1088.